DaTA677/NU_MSc_Dissertation/README.md

 > order to reduce confusion.
 A roll feature to rotate the cube on its
 > side was implemented to improve the user experience.

--   **Slide puzzle**: The slide puzzle was created keeping in mind the bias associated with it- functional fixedness.
-The slide puzzle is made up of 16 meshes, 1 slide frame and 15 slide tiles, each tile with its UVs updated to load the correct part of the image onto its top face.
+-   **Slide puzzle**: The [slide puzzle](./Source/PuzzleGame/InteractableSlidePuzzleActor.h)! was created keeping in mind the bias associated with it- functional fixedness.
+The slide puzzle is made up of 16 meshes, 1 slide frame and 15 [slide tiles](./Source/PuzzleGame/PickableSlideActor.h)!, each tile with its UVs updated to load the correct part of the image onto its top face.
 To implement the bias, the slide puzzle tiles should be added to the inventory of the character.
 This posed two challenges